 - Western New York Reports - The NYSDEC routinely conducts fisheries surveys of bodies of water across the state.
 This page covers fisheries surveys conducted in the Western end of New York State.

 - Lake Erie Fisheries Research - Information on managing fish resources in Lake Erie.

-- Lake Ontario Fisheries Research - Information on managing fish resources in Lake Ontario.
+- Lake Ontario and St. Lawrence River Fisheries Research - Information on managing fish resources in Lake Ontario.

 - Fisheries Management - Fisheries management information for anglers and landowners